 Budget conversations are reactive and adversarial

-Course corrections happen within the current month
+Course corrections happen inside the current month

-Committed spend modeled and projected forward
+Committed spend is modeled and projected forward

-Budget conversations are proactive and data-driven
+Budget conversations are proactive and grounded in data

 Headcount Data Sources